UK earnings after inflation shrink at fastest pace since 2014

 While a joint record-high proportion of Britons are in work, the fall in real-terms wage growth pointed to tougher times ahead for consumers, the main drivers of economic growth.

-Inflation hit an almost four-year high of 2.9 percent in May, fueled by the fall in the pound since last year's Brexit vote and adding to the strain on household budgets, according to data published on Tuesday.
+Inflation hit an almost four-year high of 2.9% in May, fueled by the fall in the pound since last year's Brexit vote and adding to the strain on household budgets, according to data published on Tuesday.

 Wednesday's wage figures suggest there will no let-up soon.

-Workers' total earnings including bonuses after taking inflation into account fell by an annual 0.4 percent in the three months to April after edging up 0.1 percent in the first quarter.
+Workers' total earnings including bonuses after taking inflation into account fell by an annual 0.4% in the three months to April after edging up 0.1% in the first quarter.

 That marked the biggest real-terms drop since the three months to September 2014, potentially adding to speculation that the government might loosen its grip on public spending to help steer Britain's economy away from a slowdown.